Is milk bad for you?

 But even if you don’t have an allergy, it doesn’t mean that milk is good for you.
 It may still contain hormones and antibiotics that can upset your stomach.

 The best way to avoid lactose intolerance is to avoid dairy and its products.
 Read more about lactose malabsorption statistics here.

 3. It robs bones of calcium

-We’ve always been told how milk is good for building strong bones, but thanks to research, because it turns out that dairy does the exact opposite.
-It robs your bones off of calcium, causing them to become weak and brittle.
+We’ve always been told how milk is good for building strong bones, but thanks to research, it turns out that dairy does the exact opposite.
+It robs your bones of calcium, causing them to become weak and brittle.

 This is because when the protein in milk is digested, it produces acid.
 But since the body has to operate at a certain PH, and with calcium being a neutralizer, it will neutralize the acid to ensure a balanced metabolic environment for proper body functions.